Florre4/SCPApplications/README.md

 This is an SAP Fiori application that was developped in the SAP Cloud platform Web ide.

+You can test it by using the flpSandboxMockServer.html runconfiguration.

 It should be deployed by registering it to a fiori launchpad.

 The Who's who application just lets the user search for existing people, register new people and e-mail addresses, and delete them.